Jose Trevino Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, which ranks 12th in MLB.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 16th in the league.

-- The Rays' 2.87 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (2.91).

-- Rays pitchers combine to surrender 20 home runs (0.6 per game), the least in the league.
+- The Rays surrender the first-fewest home runs in baseball (21 total, 0.6 per game).

-- Chirinos gets the call to start for the Rays, his first of the season.
+- The Rays will send Rasmussen (3-2) to the mound for his seventh start of the season.
+He is 3-2 with a 3.66 ERA and 34 strikeouts through 32 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.